w1ne/w1ne.github.io/about.md

 Firmware Engineer ar Itron, Inc. Where he designed architecture, code, tests and documentation for a new generation of ultrasonic water meters.

-Embedded IoT Engineer ar Railnova SA, Where he is Reverse Engineered of data interfaces on locomotives 🚂 and done embedded Linux development.
+Embedded IoT Engineer ar Railnova SA, Where he is Reverse Engineered of data interfaces on locomotives 🚂 and did embedded Linux development.

 ## Education